 Statement of views: I am honored to be nominated for this opportunity to serve.
 I gave my first Annual Meeting presentation as an undergraduate fellow of the Ralph Bunche Summer Institute and have been active with the Association ever since.
 Bunche introduced me to the importance of building dedicated pipelines and programmatic commitments that create myriad opportunities for scholars trained in political science.
 As a member of the Council I will work to deepen our investment in the recruitment, retention, and promotion of scholars from diverse backgrounds.
 The ever-changing landscape of both politics and higher education demand that we evaluate our approaches to this evolution.
 How do we best prepare our members to successfully navigate this terrain while remaining rooted in the positive traditions that have sustained APSA for over 118 years?
 How do we make commitment investments in the long-term success of our members and partners that includes sustained interest in those working within and beyond the academy?
 How do the innovations made in response to COVID-19 guide how we will approach future conferences and commitments?
 Finally, how do we emphasize the “scholar” in public scholarship to empower members to leverage their expertise to enhance awareness, civic engagement, and meaningful change?
 I look forward to exploring these possibilities as a member of the Council.

 Scott Desposato is Professor of Political Science and Simón Bolívar Chair of Latin American Studies at the University of California, San Diego.
 He co-chaired APSA’s Ad Hoc Committee on Human Subjects Research, which drafted the new Principles and Guidance to support ethical political science research.
 He was Director of Latin American Studies at UCSD, a Fulbright Scholar to Brazil, and a Harvard Academy Scholar.
 His core research interests include Latin American politics, democratic institutions, and voting behavior.
-Other recent work has examined the ethics of political science experiments and the legacy of the Tiananmen Square Movement.
+Other recent work has examined the ethics of political science experiments and the long term impact of social movements.

 He has been active in APSA and other associations, with service on APSA’s Ad-Hoc Committee on Human Subjects, the Committee on Professional Ethics, Right and Freedoms, as well as MPSA’s Committee on Professional Ethics and several editorial and advisory boards.